-Having started Virgin as a mail order record retailer in 1970, Branson founded Virgin Records and opened a record shop on Oxford Street, London.
+Having started Virgin as a mail order record retailer in 1970, Richard founded Virgin Records and opened a record shop on Oxford Street, London.
 After building a recording studio, The Manor, the first Virgin artist, Mike Oldfield, recorded and released ‘Tubular Bells’.
 Virgin Records went on to sign household names from the Sex Pistols to The Rolling Stones, becoming the biggest independent label in the world.

-Since Branson founded Virgin Atlantic in 1984, it has established itself as a leading global airline after overcoming BA’s Dirty Tricks campaign.
-Virgin Australia, Virgin America, Virgin Holidays, Virgin Limited Edition, Virgin Trains, Virgin Hotels and Virgin Galactic have followed in travel, while expansion elsewhere has seen Branson become the only person to build eight billion dollar companies in eight different sectors.
+Since Richard Branson founded Virgin Atlantic in 1984, it has established itself as a leading global airline after overcoming BA’s Dirty Tricks campaign.
+Virgin Australia, Virgin America, Virgin Holidays, Virgin Limited Edition, Virgin Trains, Virgin Hotels and Virgin Galactic have followed in travel, while expansion elsewhere has seen Richard become the only person to build eight billion dollar companies in eight different sectors.

 Branson has challenged himself with many record breaking adventures, including the fastest ever Atlantic Ocean crossing, a series of hot air balloon adventures and kitesurfing across the English Channel.
 He has described Virgin Galactic, the world’s first commercial spaceline, as being “the greatest adventure of all”.
 Space travel has been a dream for Branson since he watched the moon landings on TV, and he registered the Virgin Galactic name in 1999.
 Testing for commercial service is underway, with Branson planning to join his family on the first space flight.